Williserver/Tiers/readme.md

 #### Default: True

+### usePrefix
+Whether to apply a LuckPerms prefix automatically using our format when players join.
+Set this to false if you want to format your prefixes manually.

+#### Default: True

 ### trackName
 What track should we use to refer to our ranks in LuckPerms?
 Change this if you want to use the name "tiers"